 Why did our far-from-faultless government feel compelled to critique another regime/culture thousands of miles away given our own very serious, yet completely ignored troubles?
 These critical problems constitute a larger than life beam in our national eye.
 Shouldn’t our administration recognize and extract this obvious beam rather than cast their critical, greedy eyes on the inequities of a strategic and conveniently oil rich country?
 If we sincerely wish to assist countries less fortunate then we could truly help.
 Less fortunate foreign citizens never benefit when we redistribute our wealth to their wicked leaders.
 True help does not come in the form of unearned government handouts.
 That merely builds dependency.
 True Christians desire to raise others, not keep them down through control of the proverbial purse strings.
 We are always in a much better position to assist others when we are on higher ground.
 Genuine assistance comes in the form of education – the old cliché: teach a man to fish rather than give him a fish is very applicable here.

-If we sincerely wish to obliterate a country’s tyranny let us start with our own and terminate the horrendous long-term practice of baby murder under the guise of women’s rights.
+If we sincerely wish to obliterate a country’s tyranny let us start with our own and terminate the horrendous long-term practice of killing infants under the guise of women’s rights.
 Or perhaps we should enforce our immigration laws, arrest and prosecute real criminals including elected officials; eccentric rock stars, aging actors and retired sports heroes.
 We should fine employers who hire illegal aliens.
 The government should stop plundering the taxpayer for the redistribution of wealth and discontinue the exorbitant congressional pension and health plan.
 Our elitist congress has absolutely nothing at stake as they deliberate the social security issue for the rest of us common folk.
 The lengthy list of national problems could consume reams of paper.
 We have more than enough problems to occupy us without looking elsewhere.

 This nation is in gross error when we, with absolute arrogance, attempt to restructure a foreign country and impose an alternate form of government on a people culturally different thousands of miles away.
 Our elected officials are obligated to us – not to taxpayer funded nation rebuilding elsewhere.
 If a populace desires change it must come through the process of determination and effort.
 Our own constitution was ordained and established by the people, not an elite colonial group who seized control or a powerful foreign government.
 The citizens of each nation determine the type and quality of leadership they desire either by their cumulative voices or by raising up against a tyrannical government and doing whatever they must do, including sacrificing their blood to divest themselves of enslavement under wicked officials.